KrArjan/SkyCastle-DockerImages/Readme.md

-# ☕ Pterodactyl Entrypoint with Hibernate Plugin (Multi-JDK)
+# ☕ Pterodactyl Docker Images with Hibernate Plugin (Multi-JDK)

 A set of `Docker Image` scripts for different Java versions to auto-install the **Hibernate plugin** inside Docker-based Minecraft servers — designed specifically for **Pterodactyl** hosting environments.